 If you gave your HR department an economic literacy test, what would the result be?
 Do you know who your company’s top customers are?
 Do you know who your competitors are?
 These were a few of the questions posed by Ulrich to the audience.

-HR needs to evolve from “trusted advisor” to “credible activist”
+2. Evolve from “trusted advisor” to “credible activist”

 In some ways, Ulrich explained, HR is its own worst enemy.
 If you look at the results of Ulrich and Filler’s mapping of leadership traits, while CEOs and CHROs were very similar, they differed the most in one trait: confidence.
 When it comes to confidence, the CEO and COO took top marks, followed by the CIO, CMO, and CFO, and lastly the CHRO.